pyg-team/pytorch-frame/README.md

                   stype_encoder_dicts=None)

-# wrap the function in a NeuralNetClassifierPytorchFrame
+# wrap the function in a NeuralNetPytorchFrame
+# NeuralNetClassifierPytorchFrame and NeuralNetBinaryClassifierPytorchFrame
+# are also available
-net = NeuralNetClassifierPytorchFrame(
+net = NeuralNetPytorchFrame(
     module=get_module,
     criterion=nn.MSELoss(),
     max_epochs=10,